learn-co-curriculum/environment-mac-os-catalina-setup/README.md

 > **Note** If there are any failed checks, use the manual install instructions
 > below to install everything one at a time.

----
+...

+...

+...

+...

+...

+...

+# STOP!

+The instructions below are provided if the automatic install script fails, the validation script indicates incomplete installations, or you would prefer to manually step through the installation process.
+Some steps above are repeated in the instructions below.

+**If you ran the validation script above and everything passes, you do not need to continue reading and can move on to the next lesson**

 ## Step By Step Instructions for Manual Installation

-The instructions below are provided if the automatic install script fails or you would prefer to manually step through the process.
-Some steps above are repeated in the instructions below.

 ### Install XCode Command Line Tools